ko-ko-lo/figma-color-exporter/README.md

 ## How to use

-- Select your color collection(s)
+- Select your Color Collection(s)
-- Choose your export format (JSON, SCSS, or CSS)
+- Choose your Export Format (JSON, SCSS, or CSS)
-- Click Generate Output to download your color variables
+- Click Generate Output to download your generated File

 ## Tech Stack

-- **Figma API**: Retrieves and processes color collections.
+- **Figma API**: Retrieves and processes Color Collections.
-- **TypeScript & Webpack**: Core logic and module bundling.
+- **TypeScript & Webpack**: Core Logic and Module Bundling.
-- **HTML & CSS**: For the plugin UI.
+- **HTML & CSS**: For the Plugin UI.

 ## Development Notes